-What Kind of Compensation Can I Recover For Crush Injuries?
+What Kind of Compensation Can I Recover For Crush Injuries in Georgia?

 Because crush injuries have both short-term and long-term effects, the compensation you need after an accident could be substantial.
 You might be eligible for money for medical treatment, physical therapy, and medication.